Refuse & Recycling Services

 Bulk Item Collection

-Residents can place out one bulk item for free collection each week, which will be picked up on your regular collection day.
+Effective immediately, residents can now place out two bulk items for free collection each week, which will be picked up on your regular collection day.
 If you put a mattress out for collection, it must be covered in plastic or with a mattress disposal kit.
-The following are not considered bulk items and will not be picked up by Advanced Disposal as such: electronics (TVs, printers, etc.), construction debris, landscape waste, concrete, stone, dirt, large automobile parts, liquid waste, or tree stumps
+The following are not considered bulk items and will not be picked up by Waste Management as such: electronics (TVs, printers, etc.), construction debris, landscape waste, concrete, stone, dirt, large automobile parts, liquid waste, or tree stumps

 If you put a mattress out for collection, it must be covered in plastic or with a mattress disposal kit.